Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 ## Observability

-`Observability` is a concept drawn from control theory, and it refers to bringing `“better visibility into understanding the complex behavior of software using [outputs] collected from the system at run time.”`
+`Observability` is a concept drawn from control theory, and it refers to bringing “better visibility into understanding the complex behavior of software using [outputs] collected from the system at run time.”`

-observability makes an assumption stronger than traditional monitoring: that the internal states of a system can be inferred from knowledge of its external outputs.
+Observability makes an assumption stronger than traditional monitoring: that the internal states of a system can be inferred from knowledge of its external outputs.
 Internal states can be current states, such as `“the GPU utilization right now,”` and historical states, such as `“the average GPU utilization over the last day.”`

 When something goes wrong with an observable system, we should be able to figure out what went wrong by looking at the `system’s logs` and `metrics` without having to ship new code to the system. `Observability` is about instrumenting your system in a way to ensure that sufficient information about a system’s runtime is collected and analyzed.

 Monitoring centers around metrics, and metrics are usually aggregated.
-Observability allows more fine-grain metrics, so that you can know not only when a model’s performance degrades but also for what types of inputs or what subgroups of users or over what period of time the model degrades.
+Observability allows more fine-grained metrics, so that you can know not only when a model’s performance degrades but also for what types of inputs or what subgroups of users or over what period of time the model degrades.

 In ML, observability encompasses interpretability.
 Interpretability helps us understand how an ML model works, and observability helps us understand how the entire ML system, which includes the ML model, works.